TylerTrueHorizon/Automated-n8n-Custom-Node-Creation/README.md

 # Automated n8n Custom Node Creation

-This project provides a simple CLI tool that generates a minimal n8n community node from an OpenAPI specification.
-The goal is to automate boilerplate creation so you can quickly publish or install custom nodes.
+This project provides tools to generate a minimal n8n community node from an OpenAPI specification.
+A CLI tool and a small web UI are included to help create and preview nodes.

-## Usage
+## CLI Usage

 1. Install dependencies: